Newsflash: Here's How to Make More Money as a Therapist AND Do Incredible Work (They're NOT Mutually Exclusive!)

 Is crying in therapy normal?
 How about straight-up sobbing in therapy?
 Take it from Alyse — a New York mental health therapist of a bajillion years — crying in therapy is not only okay, it’s encouraged!
 And, no - your therapist isn’t judging you!

-Election Anxiety: Fear for the Future of America
+Political Anxiety: Fear for the Future of America

 Do you have anxiety, fear of the future?
 Has politics got you spinning?
 Is the severely fractured divide in our country stressful for you?